Roaring Judy Fish Hatchery

 The grounds of this fish hatchery are essentially a large riverside park full of mature cottonwood trees, riparian brush and water.
 It can be a terrific area to wander around in during spring and fall migration and also in the summer, when birds like Wilson’s Snipe, Yellow Warbler, Red-naped Sapsucker, Fox Sparrow, and Willow Flycatcher can be found breeding.
 This would be a great place to find a rare warbler in migration.
 At 840 acres, the area gives you plenty of places to look!
 At some times, fish hatchery personnel may be able to arrange a guided tour of the facility, which releases two million Kokanee salmon each year.

 Attractions: A self guided tour teaches about the fish raised here.
 Small picnic area and hiking trails.
+Call for guided tours.

 Habitat: Stream, Pond/Lake/Reservoir, Lowland Riparian

 Directions: From Gunnison, head north on CO 135.
 Just past mile post 14, turn left (west) off the highway, cross the bridge, and park in the public parking area.
 Walk the road to ponds and/or trails by the river.